FelipePDS/otakinho-store/README.md

 <h5>Clone The Project</h5>
 <p>In a terminal with the directory inside the XAMPP htdocs folder, give the following command to clone the project: <br><code>$ git clone https://github.com/FelipePDS/Otakinho-Store.git</code></p>
-<p>Now we need to put the database in the project, so turn on XAMPP, with Apache and MySql enabled and access http: // localhost / phpmyadmin inside the browser.
+<p>Now we need to put the database in the project, so turn on XAMPP, with Apache and MySql enabled and access <code>http://localhost/phpmyadmin</code> inside the browser.
 Within it the database is imported, which is in DATABASE> systemnf.sql in the project.</p>
-<p>Now we need to access the project inside the browser, so with XAMPP on go to http://localhost/nameOfTheProjectFolder/</p>
+<p>Now we need to access the project inside the browser, so with XAMPP on go to <code>http://localhost/nameOfTheProjectFolder/</code></p>

 <h2 align="center">Preview</h2>
 <p align="center"><img src="https://github.com/FelipePDS/Project-of-an-invoice-system-Loja-Otakinho/blob/master/assets/images/git-01.JPG" alt="Loja Otakinho Preview"/></p>